About Type 1 Diabetes:

 - What is the “honeymoon phase”?

 - How long will I or my loved one have type 1 diabetes?
-Can you outgrow it
+Can you outgrow it?
+What is the life expectancy?

 Daily Life and Management:

-- What is the optimal blood sugar range?
+- What is the optimal blood glucose range?

 - What foods should a person with type 1 diabetes eat/avoid?